Young-Adult Age from the Pubic Symphysis and Auricular Surface

 Last updated:

 When a skeleton lacks the sub-adult age indicators described in the previous topic, the biological clock shifts from developmental to degenerative.
-The dentition is complete, the growth plates are fused, and the examiner must read age from the progressive morphological changes that accumulate in specific articulating surfaces as the skeleton ages through adulthood.
-Two surfaces have proved most reliable for this purpose, and both are on the pelvis.
+The dentition is complete, the growth plates are fused, and the examiner reads age from progressive morphological changes that accumulate in specific articulating surfaces as the skeleton ages through adulthood.
+Two surfaces on the pelvis have proved most reliable for this purpose.

-Together, these two surfaces cover the age range from approximately 15 to well over 60 years, with peak diagnostic utility in the 20 to 50 year window.
-Both have been validated against large documented skeletal collections.
-Both have documented limitations, particularly at the upper end of the age range where individual variation in the rate of degenerative change becomes so large that the resulting age intervals span two to three decades.
-Understanding the operating characteristics of each method, and knowing when to combine them rather than relying on either alone, is essential to producing an age opinion that a court in London, Washington DC, Srebrenica, or Delhi will accept.
+Together, these two surfaces cover approximately 15 to well over 60 years, with peak diagnostic utility in the 20 to 50 year window.
+Understanding the operating characteristics of each method and when to combine them is essential to producing an age opinion that a court in London, Washington DC, Srebrenica, or Delhi will accept.

 The revision that replaced both these systems for most modern forensic casework was published by Judy Suchey and David Brooks in 1990, based on a reference sample of 1,225 individuals from the Los Angeles County autopsy caseload, a sample with documented ages at death ranging from 14 to 92 years for males and 14 to 91 years for females.
 The Suchey-Brooks system reduced Todd's ten phases to six, added sex-specific reference data, and used formal statistical analysis to derive mean age and standard deviation for each phase.
 Crucially, the system was derived from a forensic autopsy population, not a hospital cadaver population, giving it better representation of the socioeconomic and ethnic diversity of a large American city.